CocoaHeadsBucharest/WebsiteSource/content/code-of-conduct.md

 +++

 **All attendees, speakers, sponsors and volunteers at our gatherings are required to agree with the following code of conduct.
-Organisers will enforce this code, both in online group forums such as Slack, and throughout IRL events.**
+Organisers will enforce this code, both in online group forums such as Meetup or Facebook, and throughout IRL events.**

 **TL;DR: Be nice, be considerate, be respectful.**